sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 Declaratively schedule Process Builder, Flows, Quick Actions, Email Alerts, Workflow Rules, and Apex to process records from Reports, List Views, and SOQL queries.

-* **Declarative** - no code necessary, never write batch apex again for queries that can be expressed in a report or list view and actions that can be expressed in a declarative alternative
+* **Declarative** - no code necessary, never write Batch Apex again for queries that can be expressed in a report or list view and actions that can be expressed in a declarative alternative
 * **On Platform** - everything happens in Salesforce so no exporting or uploading data
 * **Timely** - run actions manually or schedule hourly, daily, weekly, or any time in between